jho44/blockchain-tutorial/localDev/hardhat-fund-me/NOTES.md

 ```

 NOTE: we don't use eslint so can just delete those from your proj if you started with one of the hardhat starters

+# DAPP NOTES

+## General

+- all dapps allow you to connect your wallet and trigger contract funcs via some event trigger
+- usu have 2 repos to build dapp:
+  1. one for smart contracts
+  2. one for frontend/website

+## Wallets / Blockchain Nodes

+- wallet has blockchain node connected to it so that you can interact with blockchain
+- alchemy and infura are used to creating provider / node to send your transactions to blockchain

+## Types of Funcs

+- external funcs are slightly cheaper than public funcs (it means our contract can't call this func)
+- virtual funcs means it's like an interface -- expected to be overridden

+## Events

+- emitted to data storage outside of contract they're declared in